-TMC22xx-EVAL The is part TRINAMICs universal evaluation board system which provides a convenient handling of the hardware as well as a user-friendly software tool evaluation.
-The TMC22xx evaluation board system consists of three parts: LANDUNGSBRÜCKE (base ESELSBRÜCKE (connector board with test points), and TMC22xx-EVAL.
+The TMC2209-EVAL is part TRINAMICs universal evaluation board system which provides a convenient handling of the hardware as well as a user-friendly software tool evaluation.
+The TMC2209 evaluation board system consists of three parts: STARTRAMPE (base board), ESELSBRÜCKE (connector board with several test points and stand-alone settings), and TMC2209-EVAL.